RobTillaart/SHT31_SW/README.md

 # SHT31_SW

-Arduino library for the SHT31 temperature and humidity sensor - using **SoftWire**.
+Arduino library for the SHT31 temperature and humidity sensor - using **SoftwareWire**.

 ## Description